depenguin-me/depenguin-run/README.md

 # depenguin.me mfsbsd-13.1-script
-depenguin.me installer script for mfsBSD image to install FreeBSD 13.1 (with zfs-on-root) using qemu
+depenguin.me installer script for mfsBSD image to install FreeBSD 13.2 (with zfs-on-root) using qemu

 https://depenguin.me

+Note: github repo name is still for 13.1, this needs fixing.

-## Install FreeBSD-13.1 on a dedicated server from a Linux rescue environment
+## Install FreeBSD-13.2 on a dedicated server from a Linux rescue environment

 ### 1. Boot into rescue console

 You must be logged in as root.
 Prepare file path or URL of SSH public key.

 ### 2. Download and run installer script
-Boot your server into rescue mode, then download and run the custom [mfsBSD-based installer](https://github.com/depenguin-me/depenguin-builder) for FreeBSD-13.1, with root-on-ZFS.
+Boot your server into rescue mode, then download and run the custom [mfsBSD-based installer](https://github.com/depenguin-me/depenguin-builder) for FreeBSD-13.2, with root-on-ZFS.

     wget https://depenguin.me/run.sh && chmod +x run.sh && \
       ./run.sh [ -d ] [ -r ram ] [ -m <url of own mfsbsd image> ] authorized_keys ...